jlento/presentations/_docs/preview.md

+---
-# Preview site and slides before pushing to GitHub
+title: Preview site and slides before pushing to GitHub
+---

 GitHub Pages uses Jekyll site generator.
 It can be run locally to preview site before pushing to GitHub.